NC-State-Libraries-Workshops/ncsu_apprentice/_units/units.md

 start up your server it isn't running and visit the website.
 You should see the unit on the home page, and be able navigate directly to it via the table of contents, and use the page navigation as well.

+## Ordering and Naming of Units and Unit Files

+The order of your unit is determined by the `order: ` in the front matter.
+The name of the unit, as it appears on the webpage, is determined by the `title: `.
+You can use any order you like, and any file name you like.
+To make things easier though there are some tricks and strategies you may find useful.

+Order  your units by increments of 10 to start.
+This way you can easily insert additional units between previous ones should you need to without having to renumber all the units.

+Naming the files the same as your title will help you find them.
+You can also start the file name with the order as well.
+For instance `020_file_name.md`.
+Use at least 3 digits so they will always sort right until you have over 100 units.

 ## Supporting Files